ublue-os/image-template/README.md

 This template provides a way to upload the ISO that is generated from the workflow to a S3 bucket or it will be available as an artifact from the job.
 To upload to S3 we use a tool called [rclone](https://rclone.org/) which is able to use [many S3 providers](https://rclone.org/s3/).
 For more details on how to configure this see the details [below](#build-isoyml).

-## Using the Just commands

-Sure, I'll create a downloadable markdown file for the documentation of the `Justfile`.

 ### Justfile Documentation

 This `Justfile` contains various commands and configurations for building and managing container images and virtual machine images using Podman and other utilities.